Databasesprojec/Transformer_SeqClassification/README.md

 ## Description (H)

-An in-depth paragraph about your project and overview of use.
+An in-depth paragraph about the project and overview of use.

 ## Getting Started